 The HBC for Excellence in Teaching and Learning provides NYU Abu Dhabi faculty and instructors with resources for teaching.
 Supporting meaningful interaction with new ideas and people for impactful learning.

 To meet your online teaching needs during remote instruction there are a variety of technologies available to NYUAD Faculty and Instructors.
-The Academic Technology team and Library have created the Academic Technology Support Fund and you can learn more and apply specific needs such as a microphone here.
+The Academic Technology team and Library have created the Academic Technology Support Fund and visit the Initiatives page, where you can learn more and apply specific needs such as a microphone.

 19 Washington Square North is a gateway for scholarly and institutional connectivity between NYU's Abu Dhabi and New York campuses.
 Each year there are calls for applications for collaborations between NYUNY and NYUAD standing faculty, with a focus on utilizing the space in our building on Washington Square for activities that enrich our academic community.